 Pinworms are just what they sound like: tiny, thin, white worms that can grow to be up to a quarter-inch long.
 They are often transferred via dirt or waste.
 As many as a third of all children around the world may have pinworms at one time or another.
 Although they can cause a variety of illnesses, they can be killed easily with medication.

 Head lice are perhaps the parasite children are most familiar with.
 These tiny insects live in the hair and feed on blood taken from the scalp.
-Lice spread easily between children, because the insects can jump from one host to another.
+Lice spread easily between children, because the insects have claws that help them crawl and cling firmly to hair, clothing and combs.
 Lice can cause irritation and infections, but they can be treated with special shampoos.

 Giardia, pinworms and head lice are not the only parasites that affect humans.
 There are many more, including roundworms and tapeworms.
 How can you avoid parasites?
 Take care of yourself, stay clean and wash your hands frequently!